bellycard/geokit-acts-as-mappable/README.markdown

 `config/initializers/geokit_config.rb`.
 If you don't already have a `geokit_config.rb` file, the plugin creates one when it is first installed.

-## IP GEOCODING HELPER

-A class method called geocode_ip_address has been mixed into the ActionController::Base.
-This enables before_filter style lookup of the IP address.
-Since it is a filter, it can accept any of the available filter options.

-Usage is as below:

-    class LocationAwareController < ActionController::Base
-      geocode_ip_address
-    end

-A first-time lookup will result in the GeoLoc class being stored in the session as `:geo_location` as well as in a cookie called `:geo_session`.
-Subsequent lookups will use the session value if it exists or the cookie value if it doesn't exist.
-The last resort is to make a call to the web service.
-Clients are free to manage the cookie as they wish.

-The intent of this feature is to be able to provide a good guess as to a new visitor's location.

 ## INTEGRATED FIND AND GEOCODING